Miriam Truffa Giachet

 In 2020-21 and 2022-2024 I worked as a research assistant at He-ARC of Neuchâtel (Switzerland) on two project concerning the characterization and identification of varnishes on copper-alloys (VERILOR) and the corrosion and cleaning of lacquered brass (CLEANLAB).

-I created and teach a bachelor course on archaeometry at the University of Geneva where I currently work as an assistant professor.
+I created and teach a bachelor course on archaeometry at the University of Geneva where I worked for two years as an assistant professor.